Areas of Research

 -

 What happens if conditions change and the communicated food source becomes depleted, contested, or dangerous?
 The honey bee stop signal provides inhibition that counteracts the positive feedback of honey bee waggle dances.
-Using field studies and mathematical models, we are studying this signal in detail and exploring conditions under which inhibitory signals may evolve.
+Using field studies and modeling, we are studying this signal in detail and exploring conditions under which inhibitory signals may evolve.

 read more »